-Her research is broadly situated in Critical Security Studies and explores the role of language, art and emotions in securitisation processes.
-She is particularly interested in the ways in which Islam has been securitised since the September 11 attacks and the subsequent (counter)-radicalisation discourses in the United States and the United Kingdom, as well as Islamaphobia, and the affective responses of solidarity to victims of terrorism.
+Clara’s research is broadly situated in Critical Security Studies and explores the role of language, art and emotions in securitisation processes.
+She is particularly interested in the ways in which Islam has been securitised since the September 11 attacks and the subsequent (counter)-radicalisation discourses and practices in the United States and the United Kingdom, as well as Islamophobia, and the affective responses of solidarity to victims of terrorism.
+She explores how elite speakers like the president of the United States, the police and the intelligence community in the US construct the threat of terrorism.
 Her more recent work explores the visual responses communicated through memes like ‘Je suis Charlie,’ ‘I love Manchester’ and ‘One Love’ and the kind of emotional governance and narratives these digital movements bring forward.
 This work is situated in the wider affective and visual turns in International Relations.

-Clara is co-convener of a research group on the role of emotions in IR, along with Naomi Head (Glasgow) and Amanda Beattie (Aston).
+Clara is co-convener of the BISA Working Group on “Emotions in International Relation,” along with Naomi Head (Glasgow) and Amanda Beattie (Aston).
 She is also a research fellow at the Centre for International Public Policy (CIPP) at Royal Holloway and a research associate at the University of Cambridge (POLIS).

 Clara is the Course Director for the International Relations programme and teaches Introduction to International Relations (DSS_4_IIR1) and International Relations Theory (DSS_4_IIRT1).